ThePooN/bancho.js/README.md

 ```
 Ghouru: notice me senpai
 ```
+All you need to do to run this example is install bancho.js into your project (`npm i --save bancho.js`), paste this code into a file and replace my credentials with yours, from https://osu.ppy.sh/p/irc.
 This library doesn't limit itself to sending messages though!
 It also has **complete multiplayer support** and the ability of firing API requests from BanchoUser objects, and much more! **Learn more with the [provided examples](https://github.com/ThePooN/bancho.js/tree/master/examples) and [documentation](https://bancho.js.org)!**

 # Contributing